Oaktree Capital Management, L.P.

 If you’ve heard of Oaktree Capital Management, it’s likely because your pension plan is the firm.
 According to the its website, Oaktree Capital counts 67 of the 100 largest U.S. pension plans as clients.
 Though it says that individual investors can have access to its products, it has zero individuals as clients, as of its most recent filings with the U.S. Securities and Exchange Commision (SEC).

 The firm, which specializes in alternative investments, is headquartered in Los Angeles, California and has more offices throughout the U.S. in Brentwood, California; New York; Houston; and Stamford, Connecticut.
 Across the globe, it also has offices or affiliate offices in Amsterdam, Dublin, Frankfurt, London, Luxembourg, Paris, Dubai, Beijing, Helsinki, Hong Kong, Shanghai, Seoul, Singapore, Sydney and Tokyo.

 Oaktree Capital Management Background

 The firm is particularly known for its expertise in credit.
 Its roots go back, in fact, to a group of investors who had been going in together into high-yield bonds, convertible securities and distressed debt, among other things.
 They officially formed the firm in 1995.
 It now employs more than 800 people around the world, including dozens of portfolio managers.

 As of March 2019, affiliates of Brookfield Asset Management Inc., an even larger alternative investment manager, became the majority owners of Oaktree.
 Eight senior Oaktree Capital executives have small stakes, including three original founders.

 Oaktree Capital Management Client Types and Minimum Account Sizes

 Oaktree Capital primarily works with institutional investors and financial professionals.
 Its website lists individual investors as a client category, but it looks like you have to be ultra-high net worth, as the minimum investment is generally $100 million.

-Oaktree Capital also offers separately managed accounts to such entities as pension plans, governmental plans, endowments, foundations, charitable organizations, corporations, insurance companies, commingled investment trusts, sovereign wealth funds - and potentially uber wealthy individuals.
+Oaktree Capital also offers separately managed accounts to such entities as investment companies, pooled investment vehicles, pension and profit-sharing plans, charitable organizations, local governments, other investment advisors, insurance companies, foreign wealth funds, corporations, endowments, foundations and Taft-Hartley plans.

 The firm also provides what it calls "managed funds" to private limited partnerships and other pooled investment vehicles.